pdidev/tutorial/README.md

 * Replace the remaining `::PDI_share`/`::PDI_reclaim` by `::PDI_expose`s and
   `::PDI_multi_expose`s and ensure that your code keeps the exact same behaviour as in previous exercise by comparing its trace to `ex6.log` (only the lines matching `[Trace-plugin]` have been kept).
-Using the previous section [Execution with storage of the log](#execution-with-storage-of-the-log),run  this exercise in saving the output log in the `ex6.result.log`.
+Using the previous section [Execution with storage of the log](#execution-with-storage-of-the-log), run  this exercise in saving the output log in the `ex6.result.log`.
 After that you can easily check if the files are the same by running:
 ```bash
   diff ex6.log <(grep Trace-plugin ex6.result.log)
 ```